niteshkarhe/TestNGFramework/README.md

 # TestNGFramework
-This framework is TestNG framework and is working model
+This framework is TestNG framework and is working model.

+1. Need to update the selenium library every time it is cloned